sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 Scenario #4: You have to support IE8 and 9, and it needs to look exactly the same.
 ------------------------------

+The live demo for this scenario is [here](/examples/real-world-flexbox/flexie/) and the code is [here](https://github.com/sfioritto/real-world-flexbox/tree/master/demos/flexie).

 If you find yourself in this category, you may not want to use flexbox at all.
 You're not completely out of luck, but the options available to